MIC in Fire Sprinkler Systems

 In addition to the ineffectiveness of chemically treating a stagnant system, chemical additives present several other challenges:

-- Potential cost to upgrade sprinkler system backflow preventer to RPZ type.
+- The potential cost to upgrade sprinkler system backflow preventer to RPZ type.

 - Chemical toxicity for maintenance personnel handling chemicals or first responders exposed to discharged treated water.

-- Requirement to capture discharged water during testing procedures to prevent chemical runoff to sanitary sewer.
+- A requirement to capture discharged water during testing procedures to prevent chemical runoff to a sanitary sewer.